Regular Expressions

 HTML Emails and Content Encoding

-Email management regular expressions compare on the text of the email after decoding, per the encoding specified by Content-Transfer-Encoding
+Email management regular expressions compare on the text of the email after decoding, per the encoding specified by Content-Transfer-Encoding.
+However, Content-Type is ignored.

-I.e., if you decode a base64-encoded email and it has an underlying message in HTML (and there’s no plain text copy of the email included), then the regex will run on the HTML code.
+If you decode a base64-encoded email and it has an underlying message in HTML (and there is no plain text copy of the email included), then the regex will run on the HTML code.
 It would not run on the text that would result after rendering the HTML or stripping out HTML tags.

 Case Sensitivity